HarikalarKutusu/cv-tbox-metadata-viewer/README.md

 - A graph creator for your own graphs
 - Some query/annotation tools, e.g. "what languages have between 100-200 hours of validated data".

 The whole list can be found under the project in github.
-Please send an issue to request more.
+Please send an issue or feature request to request more.